 A landlord cannot legally evict a tenant without a cause.
 Virginia landlords may only evict a tenant for any of the following reasons for it to be considered legal in the state of Virginia:

 Failing to Pay Rent

 If a tenant fails to pay rent in a timely manner, a landlord can evict them.
 Rent is considered past due the day immediately after its due date.
-A landlord is required to provide 5 days’ notice to pay rent or vacate the rental unit before they can proceed with the eviction.
+A landlord is required to provide a 5 days notice period to pay rent or vacate the rental unit before they can proceed with the eviction.

 Staying with no Lease or After the Lease Ends

-If a Virginia tenant remains at the property without a lease or after the lease term ends, the landlord can file for eviction.
+If a Virginia tenant remains at the rental property without a written lease agreement or after the lease term ends, the landlord can file for eviction.

 Landlords should first provide 30 days’ notice to move out for tenants who pay on a monthly basis.
-An eviction lawsuit can be filed after the notice expires and the tenants refuses to move out.
+An eviction lawsuit can be filed after the notice period expires and the tenant refuses to move out.